mrbillm63/CyberSecurityProject1/README.md

 # UPENN Bootcamp Cyber Security Project 1
 ## Authored by William (Bill) Mergo Student

-## Automated ELK Stack Deployment in Azure
+## Automated ELK Stack Deployment in Azure Cloud

 The files in this repository were used to configure the network depicted below.

 ![TODO: Update the path with the name of your diagram](Images/CyberSecurity_Project1.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the configuration file may be used to install only certain pieces of it, such as Filebeat.

   - ![Install ELK Playbook](Ansible/elk_install_playbook.yml)    - ![Install VM with Docker](Ansible/install_docker_playbook.yml)